It’s official: from March 2021, web content on Google will no longer be visited by the desktop-user agent. Is your website ready for the update?

-Every time you perform a search on Google, you will receive a list of website results that Google deems most relevant to your search.
-The order in which these links are presented to you is determined by Google's algorithm for indexing websites.
-Google's bots regularly crawl, scan and evaluate the relevance of a site's content, to present you with the results that best match your query.
+Every time you perform a search on Google, you’ll receive a list of website results that Google deems most relevant to your search.
+The order in which these links are presented to you is determined by Google’s algorithm for indexing websites.
+Google’s bots regularly scan and evaluate the relevance of a site’s content, to present you with the results that best match your query.

 Why mobile first?

-Google bots initially crawled the desktop version of a web page, but with the rise of mobile usage, Google is questioning and changing the way it crawls content.
-Sometimes websites display different information on their desktop and mobile versions, often with less content on the mobile version, in an attempt to optimize the content for the smaller screen size.
-However, as mobile usage continues to outpace desktop, Google wants the internet to be more mobile-centric.
+Google bots initially crawled the desktop version of a web page, but with the rise in mobile usage, Google is questioning and changing the way it crawls content.
+Websites sometimes display different information on their desktop and mobile versions, often with less content on the mobile version, in an attempt to optimize content for the smaller screen size.
+However, as mobile usage continues to outstrip desktop, Google wants the internet to be more mobile-centric.

 November 2016

 Google first announced that it had begun the process of transitioning its indexing from desktop to mobile, as most users at the time were already searching from a mobile device.
-The announcement explained that the "algorithms will eventually primarily use the mobile version of a site's content to rank pages on that site," giving website owners fair warning to begin the mobile optimization process.
+The announcement explained that “algorithms will eventually primarily use the mobile version of a site’s content to rank that site’s pages”, giving website owners fair warning to begin the mobile optimization process.

 July 2019

 Mobile-first indexing was enabled by default for all new websites.
-At this point, Google would also monitor and evaluate existing pages and move them to mobile-first indexing when they were ready.
-The mobile indexing status of your website can be checked with the URL inspection tool.
+At this stage, Google was also monitoring and evaluating existing pages and moving them to mobile-first indexing when they were ready.
+Your website’s mobile indexing status can be checked using the URL inspection tool.

 March 2020

-Google has announced that it will be moving to mobile-only indexing starting in September 2020.
-At the time of this announcement, it was reported that 70 % of the sites listed in Google's search results had already been moved to the new system.
+Google has announced that it will switch to mobile-only indexing from September 2020.
+At the time of this announcement, it was reported that 70% of the sites listed in Google’s search results had already been transferred to the new system.

 July 2020